interlockme/deathblade/docs/index.md

 ---

 **About:** This site adapts KR Deathblade research for NA.
 The class has enough quirks that the context behind it is worth knowing.
-It's easy to clone this repo and get a working site if you want your own spin.
+It's easy to fork [this repo](https://github.com/interlockme/deathblade) and get a working site if you want your own spin.